The Leland Hotel is a survivor, one of the city's few hotels that has weathered the good times and the bad since opening April 20, 1927.

 In 1955, the closed-door drama between UAW President Walter Reuther and chief Ford negotiator John Bugas unfolded leading up to their agreement on the guaranteed wage at the Leland.

 By the mid-1960s, the Leland was going by the name the Leland House.
+Robert K. and Donald Werbe bought the Leland on Jan.
+9, 1964, and said they planned to spend at least $5 million to turn it into a luxury apartment-hotel.
 In 1965, owner Robert Werbe announced plans for a night club "dedicated to the greater glory of banjo music" called Your Father's Mustache.
 It had an 1890 decor and waiters with handlebar mustaches.

 In January 1966, the owners of the Leland secured a $4.3 million loan ($28.9 million today) to convert the hotel into apartments and pay for modernization improvements, an outdoor swimming pool, parking garage and the renovation of commercial space on the first floor.